Zilliqa/ZRC/zrcs/zrc-1.md

 ## IV.
 Specification

 The NFT contract specification describes:
+1) the roles of the agents calling the contract's transitions.
-1) the global error codes to be declared in the library part of the contract.
+2) the global error codes to be declared in the library part of the contract.
-2) the names and types of the immutable and mutable variables (aka `fields`).
+3) the names and types of the immutable and mutable variables (aka `fields`).
-3) the transitions that will allow changing the values of the mutable variables.
+4) the transitions that will allow changing the values of the mutable variables.
-4) the events to be emitted by them.
+5) the events to be emitted by them.

 ### A. Roles